How to Measure a Rivet

 Understanding how to measure structural rivets

 Rivets are the most popular type of fastener in the market.
-Professionals know that a pop rivet provides a lasting joint which won’t loosen over time in the same way as a bolt or screw.
+Professionals know that a pop rivet provide a lasting joint which won’t loosen over time in the same way as a bolt or screw.
 Easy to set, extremely strong, and can be used with all sorts of materials from steel to plastics.
 Blind rivets need to be properly set for maximum performance and the starting point in selecting the correct rivet is by understanding the dimensions associated with rivets + the material thickness of the items you will be riveting.

 Used in a variety of applications including construction, manufacturing, and around the home, rivets are often lightweight and made of various materials for specific applications and different finishes.
 Rivets are set from one side of the joint with an air or cordless riveting gun and sometimes via a manual rivet tool.
 Like other blind fasteners, pop rivets are designed to be installed from one side of the material.
 This means you don’t need to access the backside.
 They are fast, easy to install, and often used in assembly lines and manufacturing settings to make everything from aircraft to automobiles to consumer electronics.